dvis3yzawwgr9p4du4g7rcqsie1vi7

 Our new “Checkride Ready!™”is now on the SAFE toolkit app (prepared by senior DPEs).
 This guidance helps prevent “Pink Slips” during flight tests by fully preparing every applicant for their checkride.
 Both Private and Instrument are now complete.

-9 thoughts on “Surprising Gaps in FAA Requirements”
+9 responses to “Surprising Gaps in FAA Requirements”

 I do not know Mr. Puehler at all, and do feel he should be accountable, however without the facts, how and what do we learn from this?